pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog.md

 #### ***sas-model-publish-kaniko***
 **OPTIONAL:** To determine if the `sas-model-publish-kaniko` service account exists in your deployment, check for a README file in your deployment assets at `$deploy/sas-bases/examples/sas-model-publish/kaniko/README.md`.
 If the README file is present and you plan to publish models with SAS Model Manager or SAS Intelligent Decisioning to containers using kaniko, you must bind the `sas-model-publish-kaniko` service account to the `anyuid` SCC.
 The `anyuid` SCC is a standard SCC defined by OpenShift.

-For more information about the `anyuid` SCC, see [Managing SCCs in OpenShift].
+For more information about the `anyuid` SCC, see [Managing SCCs in OpenShift](https://cloud.redhat.com/blog/managing-sccs-in-openshift).

 #### ***sas-model-repository***
 **OPTIONAL:** To determine if the `sas-model-repository` SCC is needed for your deployment, check for a README file in your deployment assets at `$deploy/sas-bases/overlays/sas-model-repository/service-account/README.md`.
 If the README file is present, then the SCC is available and might be required for deployments on OpenShift.